-Emergency lighting units and exit signs are battery backup power sources that illuminate in case of power outage.
+Emergency lighting units and exit signs are battery backup power sources that illuminate in case of a power outage.
 Emergency lighting units are constantly connected to AC power which continuously charges internally installed batteries.
-When a unit loses AC power, the battery becomes the primary power source and immediately provides lighting throughout a property thus people can evacuate safely in case of emergency.
-An emergency lighting unit shall provide illumination of minimum 10.8 lux along the path of evacuation route at floor level (NFPA 101: 18.104.22.168.1).
-The below is the minimum requirement of lighting:
+When a unit loses AC power, the battery becomes the primary power source and immediately provides lighting throughout a property thus people can evacuate safely in case of an emergency.
+An emergency lighting unit shall provide illumination of minimum 10.8 lux along the path of evacuation route at floor level (NFPA 101: 22.214.171.124.1).
+Below is the minimum requirement of lighting:

 - 2 hours for high-rises.